-By Dave Sobel, director of partner community for GFI MAX
+By Dave Sobel, senior director of partner community for MAXfocus

 As solution providers have evolved along the services spectrum, their method of engagement has also changed.
 Many IT providers started life as resellers.
 In the early days of the channel, manufacturers would provide a product that IT providers would resell, making a healthy margin.
 As equipment became more and more commoditized, their vendor partners pushed these IT resellers to embrace services as their main revenue generator.
 Thus, resellers became solution providers, embracing their role of delivering services.
 With time, it became apparent that there were other models in building a services offering, and managed services became a focus, moving from transactional engagements (often called “break/fix”) to ongoing engagements, delivering a set of services defined in a contract and delivered on an ongoing basis.
 This shift brought solution providers into even closer alignment with their customers, with the motivation to deliver reliable uptime becoming the goal for both.